shivanirathore24/Learn-NodeJS/SocialMediaWebsite/docs/DOCUMENT.md

 2. Edit home_controller.js file, replace 'res.end' method(used to render static data directly to browser) with 'res.render' method(used to render dyanamic content).

 ### 9: Partial views are not re-used.

 1. Partials are particularly useful for reusing the same markup between different views, layouts, and even other partials.
 2. Header and Footer which are to be used in both home and user_profile but right now it's not re-used.

+### 10: Implementing Partials

+1. Created '_header.ejs' and '_footer.ejs' partial views files which are to be re-used in different views i.e home and user_profie.
+2. Include a relative partial file in a template using <%- include(PARTIAL_FILE) %>.